RamezIssac/django-erp-framework/docs/source/usage/tutorial_3.rst

 -------------------------

 Ra also provide a view page for each EntityModel subclass, registered with `EntityAdmin`.
-If you go to the Clients change list page,for example, you'd find a column called "Stats" which will redirect you to a blank page with the title
+For example: If you go to the Clients change list page, you'd find a column called "Stats" which will redirect you to a blank page with the title
 *Statistics for <Client name>*

 Same like what we did with the home page, we can add widgets to be displayed for this specific object.
 Let's see how.

-First we need a custom template, so lets create `sales/admin/client_view.html` and assign it to the model admin `view_template`
+First we need a custom template, so lets create `sample_erp/admin/client_view.html` and assign it to the model admin `view_template`

 .. hint::
     Template location can also follow django template finding procedure.

-in `sales/admin.py`
+in `sample_erp/admin.py`

 .. code-block:: python

     class ClientAdmin(EntityAdmin):
         ...
-        view_template = 'sales/admin/client_view.html'
+        view_template = 'sample_erp/admin/client_view.html'

-And in `sales/admin/client_view.html` let's reuse the exact same code we used in the home page, and check the results.
+And in `sample_erp/admin/client_view.html` let's reuse the exact same code we used in the home page, and check the results.

 Sure enough, the chart the the table should be displayed, but there is a small problem.
 In this page, we're not interested in *all* the clients data, we're only interested in *one client*.